eltaline/wzd/OPTIONS.md

 - **Section:** [global]

 readtimeout
 - **Description:** This sets the timeout for the maximum data transfer time from the client to the server.
 It should be increased to transfer large files.
-If the wZD server is installed behind Nginx or HAProxy, this timeout can be disabled by setting it to 0.
+If the wZD server is installed behind Nginx or HAProxy, this timeout can be disabled by setting it to 0 (no timeout).
 It is not configured for a virtual host.
 - **Default:** 60
 - **Values:** 0-86400
 - **Type:** int